HANGING OUT with an elephant in Thailand is easy to do. What’s not so simple is finding a reputable place that cares about and protects its elephants.

 Visiting: Reservations required.
 Book online at their website.

-What to bring: Shorts and/or swimming gear plus a change of clothing for both tours.
-For overnight, also bring clothes to sleep in, walking shoes, mosquito repellent, and a jacket.
+What to bring: Shorts and/or swimming gear, towel, walking shoes and flip flops or sandals, mosquito repellant, and a change of clothing.
+For overnight, also bring clothes to sleep in and a jacket.

-What’s included: Meals and non-alcoholic drinks, pickup and dropoff, accommodation in a teak cottage, Internet access, laundry, and unlimited interaction with the elephants.
+What’s included: Meals and non-alcoholic drinks, pickup and dropoff, accommodation in a teak cottage, Internet access, laundry, and lots of time spent with the elephants.

 Location: Outside the village of Baan Tuel, which is 5-6 hours north of Bangkok by bus, or you can fly into Sukhothai.